-4. Student Remediation and Reassessment
+4. Student Additional Learning Opportunity and Reassessment

-Following each summative assessment is a remediation and reassessment for those students who did not successfully achieve the required performance threshold.
-Until students are informed of the outcome of the Assessment Appeals Process students are expected to attend remediation and take the reassessment.
+Following each summative assessment is an Additional Learning Opportunity (ALO) and reassessment for those students who did not successfully achieve the required performance threshold.
+Until students are informed of the outcome of the Assessment Appeals Process students are expected to attend ALO and take the reassessment.
 The student will receive a No Pass (NP) in the course if this expectation is not met.
 A review session by block faculty will be followed by the reassessment.
 If a student does not achieve the required threshold on the reassessment, the student will receive a "No Pass" for the block.